 (c) Obtaining property by fraud or misrepresentation.

 (d) Soliciting or entering into a contract with a borrower that provides in substance that the mortgage broker may earn a fee or commission through the mortgage broker's "best efforts" to obtain a loan even though no loan is actually obtained for the borrower.

 (e) Charging discount points on a loan which does not result in a reduction of the interest rate.
 Some examples of discount point misrepresentations are:

-(i) A mortgage broker or lender charging discount points on the good faith estimate or settlement statement payable to the mortgage broker or any party that is not the actual lender on the resident mortgage loan.
+(i) A mortgage broker or lender charging discount points on the good faith estimate, loan estimate, or settlement statement payable to the mortgage broker or any party that is not the actual lender on the resident mortgage loan.